dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/dcedrawinglayer.md

 **Return Value**

-- true: The layer is visible.
+- true: The `DrawingLayer` is visible.
-- false: The layer is invisible.
+- false: The `DrawingLayer` is invisible.

 **Code Snippet**